CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Introduction

 Protecting private attributes in time-series data emitted by sensors presents unique challenges that render many privacy-preserving techniques inadequate.
 First, this type of data may contain information about private and non-private (i.e. public) attributes that are not directly recorded by the sensors (e.g. motion data captured by an IMU usually contains some information about an individual's age or health condition).
 While such latent attributes can be uncovered through deep learning, they cannot be easily redacted or perturbed because they are not explicitly represented in the raw data.
 This problem is compounded by the fact that in a lower-dimensional space, features relevant to private and public attributes often overlap---a phenomenon known as \emph{entanglement}.
 Thus, redacting or perturbing these features to protect privacy can severely degrade data utility, leading to an inevitable trade-off between utility and privacy.
-Second, Differential Privacy~(DP), which is widely regarded as a gold standard for verifiable privacy, has limited applicability in this setting.
-Traditional DP mechanisms are primarily designed to defend against membership inference attacks, rather than attribute inference attacks that exploit data reported by a specific user to infer their private attributes.
-Even in the local setting, DP mechanisms are not designed to prevent inference of latent private attributes, i.e. private attributes that are not directly represented in an individual's reported data.
-Moreover, applying DP noise to features that correlate with private attributes requires learning a fully disentangled representation---an objective that has proven difficult to achieve in practice~\cite{weggenmann2022dp}.
+Second, Differential Privacy~(DP), which is widely regarded as a gold standard for verifiable privacy, provides guarantees that are not well aligned with the objective in our setting.
+DP mechanisms are primarily designed to ensure that the inclusion or exclusion of a single individual does not significantly affect the output distribution, e.g. when releasing group statistics or training a model.
+This protects against a broad class of attacks, including membership inference, and can indirectly limit attribute inference in some cases.
+However, in our setting, the adversary has access to sensor data from a specific individual, and the goal is to prevent inference of a designated private attribute while preserving information about a correlated public attribute.
+Even in the local setting~\cite{kalupahana2023serandip}, DP mechanisms are not designed to prevent inference of latent private attributes, i.e. private attributes that are not directly represented in an individual's reported data.
+Moreover, DP guarantees are attribute-agnostic: the injected noise is calibrated to bound worst-case sensitivity and therefore suppresses information indiscriminately.
+Thus, the amount of noise sufficient to prevent inference of the private attribute could substantially degrade the inference accuracy for the public attribute, when the private and public attributes are correlated, which is typical in sensor datasets.
+Applying DP noise to features that correlate with private attributes requires learning a fully disentangled representation---an objective that has proven difficult to achieve in practice~\cite{weggenmann2022dp}.
 Third, techniques based on cryptographic primitives, such as secure multi-party computation or homomorphic encryption~\cite{choi2024blind}, are too computationally intensive for deployment on resource-constrained devices.